pk0176/SatyamCreation/backend/Readme.md

 - `404 Not Found`: Requested resource not found
 - `409 Conflict`: Resource already exists
 - `500 Internal Server Error`: Server-side error

-## Notes for Developers

-### Authentication

-- Currently, the API does not require authentication
-- Authentication will be implemented in future versions

-### Rate Limiting

-- No rate limiting is currently implemented
-- Consider implementing rate limiting for production use

-### Media Upload

-- Image uploads are handled via Cloudinary
-- Maximum file size for uploads: 16MB
-- Supported image formats: JPEG, PNG, WebP

-### Pagination

-- Currently, the API doesn't support pagination
-- Will be implemented in future updates